realworldocaml/book/en/guided-tour.md

 ((typ ocamltop)(name guided-tour/main.topscript)(part 38))
 ```

-This example uses Core's `Time` module for dealing with time, the `^`
+This example uses Core's `Time` module for dealing with time as well
-operator for concatenating strings.
-The concatenation operator is
+as the `^` operator for concatenating strings.
+The concatenation
-provided as part of the `Pervasives` module which is automatically
+operator is provided as part of the `Pervasives` module which is
-opened in every OCaml program.
+automatically opened in every OCaml program.

 <note> <title> Nesting `let`s with `let` and `in` </title>

-As a side note, this is our first use of `let` to define a new
+`log_entry` was our first use of `let` to define a new variable within
-variable within the body of a function.
-A `let` bounded with an `in`
+the body of a function.
+A `let` bounded with an `in` can be used to
-can be used to introduce a new binding within any local scope,
+introduce a new binding within any local scope, including a function
-including a function body.
-The `in` marks the beginning of the scope
+body.
+The `in` marks the beginning of the scope within which the new
-within which the new variable can be used.
+variable can be used.
 Thus, we could write:

 ```frag
 ((typ ocamltop)(name guided-tour/local_let.topscript)(part 0))